Wellcare vs. Kaiser Permanente

 Every year, Medicare evaluates plans based on a 5-star rating system.
 Stars are used by the Centers for Medicare & Medicaid Services (CMS) to indicate various measures of plan quality, with five stars being the highest score.

-Kaiser Permanente Medicare plans shine when it comes to quality, with a five-star overall rating in 2021 that includes five stars in seven of the eight states where plans are sold and 4.5 stars in Washington state.
+Kaiser Permanente Medicare plans on the other hand shine when it comes to quality, with a perfect five-star rating in 2023 for six of the eight states where plans are sold.

 Wellcare members can locate health care providers online and log into their account to perform additional tasks such as checking Medicare claims, viewing past bills and more.
 Members can also reach Wellcare customer support via phone or email.
 Wellcare offers two mobile apps for members, although neither have particularly high ratings online.